 - Dusty Grundmeier, University of Michigan, Hilbert Functions and Positivity Conditions in Complex Analysis.
 April 16.
 Photo Page

 - Keng Deng, University of Louisiana at Lafayette, Blow-up for the Heat Equation with a General Memory Boundary Condition.
-Wednesday, April 23, 11:00 in KT 218.
+April 23.

 PI Math Club

 - PI Math Club/Pi Mu Epsilon student talks: At this annual event, IPFW students talk about their research or independent projects.
-Talks start at noon, Wednesday, April 16, in KT 216, and will be about 15 minutes long.
+Talks are April 16, about 15 minutes long.
 The talks will be judged for cash prizes sponsored by Pi Mu Epsilon.

 - Luke Bertsch, Fantasy Baseball Simulation